Evolve-Blockchain/Core-Blockchain/readme.md

 **Persistent Storage:** 25GB minimum, 100GB high-speed SSD recommended

 **Note regarding use of GPUs -** GPUs are primarily used in POW consensus chains.
-Being a DPos Evolve chain has not only more TPS and fast block production but also doesn't need a GPU altogether for its purpose.
+Being a HPos Evolve chain has not only more TPS and fast block production but also doesn't need a GPU altogether for its purpose.